34th Infantry Division (Wehrmacht): History

 Marshal Albert Kesselring (left) and the commander of the 253rd Infantry Regiment and future divisional commander, Colonel Ferdinand Hippel, on the Italian Front, September 1944.

 The 34th Infantry Division was formed between 1935 and 36 during the rapid expansion of the army following the withdrawal from the Treaty of Versailles.
-The division was setup within Wehrkreis XII and based in Heidelberg.
+The division was set up within Wehrkreis XII and based in Heidelberg.
 When recruiting originally, the division was mostly made up of men from the area of the Rhineland and Hesse.
 After mobilisation just before the Invasion of Poland, the division was based in Trier and on both sides of Saarlautern.
 While being based in the area, the division was assigned to defence group of the Westwall.

 On September 19 the 105th Infantry Regiment and 2nd Battalion of the 34th Artillery Regiment were moved to form the new 72nd Infantry Division, with the 105th being replaced by the new formed 253rd infantry regiment.
 The second artillery battalion was replaced by light artillery group of the 749th artillery regiment.
 After small skirmishes with the French during the Saar Offensive, they were in the region of Eifel.
 Following the start of the Western Campaign on 10 May 1940, the division moved through Luxembourg City to the area between Longwy and Dudelingen where they were assigned to flank protection for the northern Maginot Line.

 During the second phase of the invasion, the division made its way to Aisne where they forced the French across the river back to Reims and the Marne.
 The division finally made it to the Loire and finally ended up in Allier after the ceasefire.
 Following the ceasefire the division was moved to the demarcation line on security duties, and by July was part of the occupation force based in Boulogne where they were tasked with coastal defence duties.
 In December the third battalions of all regiments were relinquished and replaced by fresh troops.
 In May 1941 the division was transported by rail to Poland and delivered to Brest-Litovsk in preparation for the Russian Campaign.

 On 22 June 1941, Operation Barbarossa was launched and the division easily broke through the defensive line around the town and pushed to Beresina and finally the Dnieper south of Mogilev.
 From this point, the division crossed the river and by the beginning of September was in Bryansk.

 The division was engaged in almost continuous fighting in Russia over the next three years.
 After heavy losses in the vicinity of the Cherkassy Pocket at the Hnyly Tikych river south of Zhashkiv and during battles around Uman, the division had to be replenished in May 1944 by the Schatten Division Neuhammer.

 In July 1944 the division was transferred to Armeeabteilung Zangen in Italy, around Genoa.

 The division fought in the Second Battle of the Alps and capitulated in April 1945.